Gardener Soul

 Spur Pruning

 Spur pruning means cutting back lateral shoots to create short and stubby growth called spurs.
 These spurs are the spots where the flower buds grow.
-After the blooming season is over, prune back side shoots to around 4 to 6 inches (3 to 5 buds).
+After the blooming season is over, cut back side shoots to around 4 to 6 inches (3 to 5 buds).
 This pruning encourages the plant to focus more on flower production rather than excessive foliage growth.

 Renewal Pruning